 Will the long-term effects of nicotine gum result in additional health problems?

 Let us go over all you need to know about nicotine gum in this article.

 Read more: 3 Reasons Why World Cancer Day is Important

-Nicotine gum helps relieve cravings and withdrawal symptoms by replacing nicotine normally obtained from smoking with a small dose from the nicotine gum or patch.
+Nicotine gum is available in the form of 2 and 4 mg dosages and helps relieve cravings and withdrawal symptoms of smoking.
 Nicotine gum must be consumed as per the doctor's prescription.
 It is not meant to be used in the same manner as regular chewing gum.

 Nicotine gum, when used for extended periods of time, can have negative consequences on health.

 Although it is crucial for everyone to consult a healthcare provider before taking nicotine gum, in certain cases, individuals need to be more precautious.
 Inform a medical professional about the following conditions: